365 days a year • 24hr emergency service

 Chloe joined the AMC team in late 2016 after starting off her vet nursing career in 2013 in a smaller clinic.
 Chloe is part of our leadership team, and has taken ownership of operating our Cat Clinic.
 She is a Certificate IV qualified veterinary nurse and recently completed her ISFM Feline Nursing Certificate.

-At home Chloe has a Labrador called Lenny and an old rabbit called Mr BoJangles.
+At home Chloe has a Labrador called Lenny and a rabbit called Otis.
 Outside of work Chloe enjoys travelling and snowboarding.